 Objectives / Topics Covered Understand the basic components of a computer.
 Learn responsible ways to use technology.
 Apply computational thinking in everyday routines.
-Lessons Computer Basics: Connections Learn what a computer is, how we use it, and what to do when it doesn't work.
-Practicing Responsible Technology Use Explore ways to use technology safely, respectfully, and responsibly in daily life.
-Computational Thinking: School Day Routines Use computational thinking to find patterns, break down routines, and organize steps to better understand everyday school activities.
+Lessons Computer Basics: Connections • Learn what a computer is, how we use it, and what to do when it doesn't work.
+Practicing Responsible Technology Use • Explore ways to use technology safely, respectfully, and responsibly in daily life.
+Computational Thinking: School Day Routines • Use computational thinking to find patterns, break down routines, and organize steps to better understand everyday school activities.

-Unit 2: Sequences and Events (7 weeks)
+Unit 2: Sequences and Events (8 weeks)

-In the Sequences and Events module, students build foundational programming skills by creating and adjusting algorithms, using the grid to control movement, and designing interactive programs with events.
-They also develop problem-solving abilities by identifying and fixing errors in code through debugging practice.
+In this unit, students build foundational programming skills by creating and adjusting algorithms, using the grid to control movement, and designing interactive programs with events.

 Objectives / Topics Covered Develop simple algorithms to control character movement and behavior.
 Use events to trigger actions.
 Apply grid-based positioning to guide character actions.
-Identify and correct errors in sequences and events.
 Lessons Debugging: Events and Sequences Practice finding and fixing errors in code to make a program work as expected.
 Introduction to the Grid Use the grid feature in ScratchJr to move characters accurately to specific locations on the page.
-Managing Data Storage and Files Understand how to store and manage files using digital devices.
+Careers in CS: Coding for Fashion-Retail Explain how coding helps create and improve fashion designs by programming a fashion character.
 Algorithms: Connecting a Path Create and adjust simple algorithms that guide characters based on their starting position, size, and shape.
-Data Patterns and Predictions
+Data Patterns and Predictions Identify patterns in data visualizations and use events in a program to show predictions based on the data.